-This curriculum overview describes broadly what skills the children will be learning during the spring term 2024.
+This curriculum overview describes broadly what skills the children will be learning during the spring term 2025.

-We will be sending some home learning activities home.
+We will be sending some home learning activities home via Tapestry.
 The activities we send will help to promote talk between you and your child.
 Talk is an essential part of Early Years education and developing and improving language is so important.

-We will be starting a Nursery library so please order a book bag so your child can be part of this.
+We will be starting the Nursery library, so please order a book bag so your child can be part of this.
 We expect that all books taken home will be returned to the school in the same condition.